This post was updated on January 19, 2022

 There is a lot of debate as to whether or not bleach or bleach-based products can be used to clean a wood deck.
 After all, bleach is cheap and readily available and has always been known as a household cleaner.
 To better understand this dilemma, let’s take a look at what bleach is.

 There are several types of bleach but we will stick to the most common.
 Chlorine bleach like found in swimming pools and household bleach contains sodium hypochlorite.
-Oxygen bleach like found in many bleach based wood cleaners contains hydrogen peroxide or sodium percarbonate.
-All of the top 3 deck cleaner we rate contains a blend of sodium percarbonate and special buffers that are designed to work on exterior wood.
+Oxygen bleach like found in many bleach-based wood cleaners contains hydrogen peroxide or sodium percarbonate.
+All of the top 3 deck cleaners we rated contain a blend of sodium percarbonate and special buffers that are designed to work on exterior wood.

 In addition, although bleach does an excellent job of removing mold and mildew, it is only an average cleaner at best.
 Bleach will not remove some of the dirt and grime that may be present in the wood.
 Removing old existing deck stains or sealers from the wood prior to refinishing is another crucial step in restoring a deck.
 Bleach will also not remove these contaminants resulting in a poor finish.

 There are much better wood deck cleaning alternatives out there other than bleach or bleach-based cleaners.
 Bleach is not a great wood cleaner, it can damage the wood fibers, and can be unsafe to handle.
 Stick with cleaners that are designed for wood cleaning and prepping wood decks for stain.

 Have A Question on Deck Cleaning?
 Ask Below